DZ-TM/Yagpdb.xyz/Commands/Bump/README.md

 - Disboard does not have the power to forbid that but will remove you from their service if you do so.

-- STOP DISBOARD FROM FORCING US TO NOT REWARD USERS FOR THEIR ACTIONS
+- **ST*OP DISBOARD FROM FORCING US TO NOT REWARD USERS FOR THEIR ACTIONS*

 **#BlameDisboard with this bullshit here**